Doctoral Landscape Awards

 As part of the award, BCU will offer:

-- Six fully funded PhD studentships each year (covering home fees, stipend, and additional funding opportunities)
+- Six fully funded PhD studentships each year (covering home tuition fees, stipend, and additional funding opportunities)

-- One studentship each year dedicated to a Global Majority candidate, sustaining the legacy of BCU’s That’s Me! widening participation initiative
+- A minimum of one studentship each year will be dedicated to a Global Majority candidate, sustaining the legacy of BCU’s That’s Me! widening participation initiative

 - Expert supervision and mentoring from leading arts and humanities researchers